Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Results

-\section{Honeycomb single layer}
+\subsubsection{Honeycomb single layer}

 For the Honeycomb lattice, we observe similar effect due to disorder and interaction in the Hofstadter spectrum.
-The disorder (generated by 0123 Rudin Shapiro sequence) is strong enough to smear out the entire Hofstadter butterfly structure.
-Again in absence of disorder, the self consistent treatment of the Hubbard interaction gives a gap at half filling without otherwise disturbing the Hofstadter pattern.
-Furthermore in presence of disorder when the interaction is turned on we find almost no revival of the Hofstadter spectrum at $U=3.5$ compared to square lattice due to decrease in coordination number.
-The present disorder is too strong so that the strength of $U$ required to nullify the effect of the same strength of disorder is also larger in comparison to square lattice due to the decrease in number of nearest neighbour hopping.
-Moreover the Hofstadter spectrum shows an additional gap at lower energy when interaction and disorder both are present.
-This feature was absent in the square lattice.
-This is because the sites with $\epsilon_{i}=2 and 3$ are now getting more occupancy compared to square lattice due to less number of nearest neighbour hopping.
-The combined effect of $U$ driving the system to an anti ferromagnetic configuration and low coordination number are making these sites much higher in energy creating the second gap.
-The Entanglement entropy shows a different characteristics than in square lattice.
-For pure Hofstadter in the absence of interaction as well as disorder, the entanglement entropy is nearly constant as we vary the magnetic field.
-The equal spacing between the entanglement entropy for various subsystem signifies area law.
-The entanglement entropy for large subsystem shows a very weak fluctuation as we increase the magnetic field but it can never be termed as oscillations as found for square lattice.
+The disorder (generated by (0 0.5 1 1.5) Rudin Shapiro sequence) is strong enough to smear out the entire Hofstadter butterfly structure almost completely.
+The effect of disorder is stronger than the square lattice which can be attributed to reduced co-ordination number.
+Again in the absence of disorder, the self consistent analysis of the Hubbard interaction gives a gap at half filling without otherwise disturbing the Hofstadter pattern.
+The induced Hubbard gap is larger in magnitude in comparison to square lattice.
+Further for the square lattice the interaction introduced gap is minimum(maximum) at middle(end points) where as for honeycomb lattice it is opposite.
+We think this is due to the Lieb's theorem \cite{lieb-1994} which states that for square lattice the minimum energy corresponds to $\pi$ flux per plaquette where as for honeycomb lattice the corresponding flux is zero.
+Furthermore in simultaneous presence of disorder and interaction we find that Hubbard gap is minimized and small revival of the Hofstadter spectrum at $U=2.3$.
+However the revival of butterfly spectra is stronger in square lattice due to increase in coordination number.
+The present disorder is strong enough so that the strength of $U$ required to nullify the effect of the same strength of disorder is also larger in comparison to square lattice due to the decrease in number of nearest neighbor hopping.

-When disorder is turned on, the entanglement entropy shows less fluctuation for large subsystem but maintains the area law.
-For large subsystem, the entanglement entropy monotonically decreases and a minima happens around $B=1.7$ which is half cycle values for the magnetic field.
-The behaviour of entanglement entropy in the presence of interaction is similar to the case of without interaction.
-The entanglement spectrum also shows a different behaviour than square lattice.
-The entanglement spectrum shows no gap for a given magnetic field.
-The main characteristics is that unlike the square lattice case, it does not vary from 0 to 1 but rather vary continuously from a minimum value $\lambda_{min}$ to $\lambda_{max}$ without a gap in between.
-However the value of $\lambda_{min/max}$ does depends on interaction as well as disorder.
-In the presence of disorder, $\lambda_{max}$ varies and shows a minima around $B \sim 1.7$ but is nearly constant for all magnetic field without disorder.